Oddernumse/Oddernumse/README.md

 - 👋 Hi, I’m @Oddernumse
 - 👀 I’m interested in everything
-- 🌱 I’m currently learning practically nothing because im lazy
+- 🌱 I’m currently learning anything i can get my hands on
 - 💞️ I’m looking to collaborate on anything
-- 📫 How to reach me; idk use my discord Oddernumse#2929
+- 📫 How to reach me; use my discord Oddernumse#2929, I respond quickly